jeremytuesley/leetcode/412-fizz-buzz/README.md

 Found this one was really easy.
 Ended up with above 50% better submission, but I can do some research to achieve 70%+ atleast probably.

-Runtime: 84 ms, faster than 57.26% of submissions Memory Usage: 44.3 MB, less than 54.40% of submissions
+Runtime: 84 ms, faster than 57.26% of submissions <br />
+Memory Usage: 44.3 MB, less than 54.40% of submissions <br />

 # PROBLEM